Astronaut828/SmartContractResearch/MasterChefV2/README.md

     ```solidity
     function deposit(uint256 pid, uint256 amount, address to) public {

-    // updates the pool and user information
+    // retrieves the pool information from the poolInfo mapping for the specified pool
         PoolInfo memory pool = updatePool(pid);
+    // retrieves the user's information from the userInfo mapping for the specified pool
         UserInfo storage user = userInfo[pid][to];

     // updates the user's deposited amount and reward debt (amount of SUSHI per share multiplied by the user's staked amount)
-        user.amount = user.amount.add(amount);
+        user.amount = user.amount.add(amount); // adding the amount to the user's staked amount
+    // updates the user's reward debt to account for the new deposit
         user.rewardDebt = user.rewardDebt.add(int256(amount.mul(pool.accSushiPerShare) / ACC_SUSHI_PRECISION));

-    // calls the rewarder interface to handle the reward distribution
+    // calls the rewarder interface to handle the reward distribution (This is part of the interaction with the MasterChef contract)
         IRewarder _rewarder = rewarder[pid];
         if (address(_rewarder) != address(0)) {
             _rewarder.onSushiReward(pid, to, to, 0, user.amount);